Azure/azure-devops-cli-extension/README.md

 Create a personal access token and provide to the Azure Devops CLI via the login command.
 You can follow any one of the below options for login:

-1. Enter PAT token to be used againt default URL
+1. Enter PAT token to be used against default URL
 ```bash
 az devops login
 ```